Quinn Cummings, Child Star From ‘The Goodbye Girl,’ Shares Script To ‘Lost’ Neil Simon Sequel

 The death of Neil Simon has fans remembering his most iconic plays and movies—as well as one that never came to fruition.
 For years there was buzz about a sequel to The Goodbye Girl, the 1977 romantic comedy that made a superstar out of Richard Dreyfuss, who was just 29 at the time.
 Now, fans are finding out that Simon did pen a script to a sequel the hit film, with a working title of Mr. Famous.

-Neil Simon’s The Goodbye Girl, which also starred Marsha Mason, Paul Benedict, and child star Quinn Cummings, was a blockbuster, becoming the first romantic comedy film to earn 100 million dollars at the box office.
-Dreyfuss won an Academy Award for Best Actor for his performance as struggling young actor Elliott Garfield in the film, while Cummings, then just 10 years old, was nominated in the Best Supporting Actress category for her role as precocious kid Lucy McFadden.
+Neil Simon’s The Goodbye Girl, which also starred Marsha Mason, Paul Benedict, and child star Quinn Cummings, was a blockbuster, becoming the first romantic comedy film to earn $100 million at the box office.
+Dreyfuss won an Academy Award for Best Actor for his performance as struggling young actor Elliott Garfield in the film, while Cummings, then just 10-years-old, was nominated in the Best Supporting Actress category for her role as precocious kid Lucy McFadden.
 The hit film was also nominated for Best Picture and Best Screenplay, and Mason also earned a Best Actress nod, per IMDB.

 But 40 years after The Goodbye Girl made headlines, Simon’s death has fans wondering what became of the sequel.
 Quinn Cummings took to social media to remember Simon and that “lost” script, posting an Instagram of a typed and coffee stained script for Mr. Famous (The Goodbye Girl Part Two).